XRPLF/xrpl-dev-portal/content/concepts/tokens/autobridging.md

 ---
 html: autobridging.html
 parent: decentralized-exchange.html
-blurb: Autobriding automatically connects order books using XRP as an intermediary when it reduces costs.
+blurb: Auto-bridging automatically connects order books using XRP as an intermediary when it reduces costs.
 labels:
   - XRP
   - Decentralized Exchange